 Moore, Peterson, and Cambia join RWJF

-The Gordon and Betty Moore Foundation, the Peterson Center on Healthcare, and the Cambia Health Foundation join the Robert Wood Johnson Foundation and announce generous new funding to support innovation, research, and the goal of spreading open notes to 50 million patients nationwide by 2020.
+The Gordon and Betty Moore Foundation, Peterson Center on Healthcare, and Cambia Health Foundation join the Robert Wood Johnson Foundation and announce generous new funding to support innovation, research, and the goal of spreading open notes to 50 million patients nationwide by 2020.

-OpenNotes reaches 10 Million
+OpenNotes reaches 10 million patients

-Cait DesRoches, DrPH, joins the OpenNotes team as its first Executive Director and announces that 10 million Americans can now choose to read their medical notes securely online.
+Catherine M. DesRoches, DrPH, joins the OpenNotes team as its first Executive Director and announces that 10 million Americans can now choose to read their medical notes securely online.

-Salzburg Global Seminar: Enriching and Charting the Patient-clinician Relationship
+Salzburg Global Seminar: Enriching and Charting the Patient-Clinician Relationship

 Supported by OpenNotes, 50 patients and health professionals form teams from 5 continents and 11 countries.
 Extending the PeoplePower vision elaborated in Salzburg 19 years before, they draw on new health information technologies and social media to design interventions facilitating fully transparent communication and active patient engagement.